Allen-Synthesis/EuroPi/software/contrib/strange_attractor.md

 ## Details

-The Lorenz System can be used to describe a point moving in 3-D space.
-Three parameters, *r*,*s* and *b* are given: the defaults are 10, 8/3 and 28, values known to produce chaotic behavious.
+The attractors can be used to desribe a point moving in 3-D space.
 The *x*, *y*, *z* coordinates are then be used to generate control voltages and triggers.

-The Pan-Xu-Zhou Attractor is similar, but with a different set of equations and parameters.
+A selection of equation systems are available, currently including Lorzez, Rossler, Pan-X-Zhou and Rikitake -- see ```attractor.py``` for details.
+Each has a set of parameters and defaults.

-On start up, the code tosses a coin to select the system of equations to use.
-It then runs through a number of iterations in order to calculate the possible output ranges of the system.
-This process takes around 30 seconds.
+On startup, code runs through a number of iterations in order to calculate the possible output ranges.
+This process takes around 30 seconds per system.
 This is then used to normalise *x*, *y* and *z* values to the range 0-100 for calculation of voltages on outputs 1, 2 and 3.

+A system is then chosen at random.

 Outputs 4, 5 and 6 are triggers, with 4 giving more frequent triggers
 than 5 and 6.
 Output 4 takes the normalised value of output 1 and sets